michaeljclark/zvec/README.md

 on the sum of compression latency plus the latency of transferring compressed blocks to and from global memory being less than the cost of transferring uncompressed blocks to and from global memory.

+The implementation supports 64-bit and 32-bit array containers using block compression codecs that perform width reduction for absolute values, signed deltas for relative values, and special blocks for constant values and sequences.

+ - `zip_vector<int32_t>`
+   - _{ 8, 16, 24 } bit signed and unsigned fixed-width values._
+   - _{ 8, 16, 24 } bit signed deltas with per block initial value._
+   - _constants and sequences using per block initial value and delta._
+ - `zip_vector<int64_t>`
+   - _{ 8, 16, 24, 32, 48 } bit signed and unsigned fixed-width values._
+   - _{ 8, 16, 24, 32, 48 } bit signed deltas with per block initial value._
+   - _constants and sequences using per block initial value and delta._

 The order of compression and decompression of minimally sized blocks ensures that accesses to uncompressed data happen in L1 and L2 caches